EricGrange/cefHtmlSnapshot/README.md

-  -?, -h, --help    This inline documentation url_or_file       URL of the website or file to be snapshotted (required) output_file       Output file pathname, extension determines format (default snapshot.bmp)
+  -?, -h, --help    This inline documentation url_or_file       URL of the website or file to be snapshotted (required)
+                    If a .url file is specified, the URL will be read from it output_file       Output file pathname, extension determines format (default snapshot.bmp)

   -w, --width       Width of the snapshot, between 1 and 2048 (default 1024)